SvenWoltmann/stream-gatherers/src/main/java/eu/happycoders/stream_gatherers/demo_parallel/README.md

 # Sequential Gatherer Called From Multiple Threads

+> **_NOTE:_**
+>
+> The status of this README does not yet include the observations that Simone and I made on the second evening of JChateau and which were incorporated into the session on the third day.
+>
+> I will update this README soon, but I probably won't get around to it until after JavaLand.

 ## Observation

 In most cases, a Stream Gatherer instantiated with `ofSequential()` is invoked from a single thread.